esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-principles/README.md

 **Rationale:**

-Where architecture artefats are dispersered across multiple systems, it becomes difficult, over time, for all partners to have a clear oversight of the current *relevant* state of the architecture and agreed-upon architectural framework and processes.
+Where architecture artefacts are dispersed across multiple systems, it becomes difficult, over time, for all partners to have a clear oversight of the current *relevant* state of the architecture and agreed-upon architectural framework and processes.